rodages/rodages/README.md

 Here are some ideas to get you started:
 -->
-- 👨‍💻 I’m currently working on the last module of Software Engineering Immersive at General Assembly!
+- 👨‍💻 I’m currently working on creating a portfolio site!
-- 👨‍🎓 I’m currently learning Django
+- 👨‍🎓 I’m currently learning NextJS.
 - 🚀 I’m looking to collaborate on React projects.
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about JavaScript -->